 Building on those advances, researchers are also able to analyze the DNA and RNA in individual cells.
 Over the past decade, a technique known as single-cell sequencing has spurred research on variation in cells — the basic unit of life — and how they function.
 The field, known as single-cell biology, is poised to give us a more precise understanding of disease.
 Researchers are still asking many of the same fundamental questions.
 What has changed is the tools they use, and the scale and ease with which those new tools can be applied.

-At the Chan Zuckerberg Initiative, is one of our flagship science programs.
+At the Chan Zuckerberg Initiative, Single-Cell Biology is one of our flagship science programs.
 For the past five years, we have been supporting researchers assembling the Human Cell Atlas — an international effort to map all the cell types in the human body as a resource for better understanding health and disease.
 We have also been funding the development of new technologies that make it easier for researchers to conduct single-cell research, share their results and make potentially life-changing discoveries.

 Single-cell sequencing is now coming of age.
 The field is no longer primarily driven by technology developers.
 It has become a much broader ecosystem, in which scientists and clinicians are generating key insights into biology and translating those to the clinic.
 Here are just a few exciting examples.

 1. “Aging clocks” could help us counter aging and chronic disease.